 1964 – Plains Electric Generation and Transmission Cooperative purchased the co-op's transmission facilities.

-1975 – Fred A. Lackey replaced Maurice Kaderli as manager, following Kaderli's retirement.
+1975 – Fred A. Lackey succeeds Maurice Kaderli as CDEC's manager.

-1979 – Continental Divide was name the fastest growing electric cooperative in the nation.
-That growth continued into the early 1980s in step with the uranium-mining boom.
+1979 – Continental Divide named the fastest growing electric cooperative in the nation.
+That growth continued into the early 1980s, in step with the uranium-mining boom.

-2000 – Plains Electric, which consisted of Continental Divide and 11 other New Mexico co-ops, merged with Tri-State Generation and Transmission Association, making Tri-State the owner and operator of the 250-megawatt Plains Escalante Generating Station in Prewitt.
+2000 – Plains Electric – consisting of Continental Divide and 11 other New Mexico co-ops – merged with Tri-State Generation and Transmission Association, making Tri-State the owner and operator of the 250-megawatt Plains Escalante Generating Station in Prewitt.

 2001 – Richard A. Shirley succeeded Fred A. Lackey as general manager.